-This article is Rated PI (Politically Incorrect): It contains coarse language, sexual references, and nudity.
+This article is Rated PI (Politically Incorrect): It contains coarse language and sexual references.
 AnthonyColpo.com advises viewing by mature audiences only.

 You know, there are times when I’m confronted with a display of stupidity so astounding I’m almost left speechless, and this is definitely one of those occasions.